The Grandmother Who Took On ISIS To Save Her Grandkids

 Taking advantage of ISIS’s descent into defeat, Hoda, Zaynab, and Humzeh managed to escape Baghouz — ISIS’s final stronghold — and find their way to al-Hawl refugee camp, where they managed to contact their grandmother.

-Karen immediately travelled to al-Hawl, even though it meant landing in Erbil, Iraq, and traveling by road into Syria, a dangerous journey.
+Karen immediately traveled to al-Hawl, even though it meant landing in Erbil, Iraq, and traveling by road into Syria, a dangerous journey.
 When she finally reached the camp, there was no organization, forcing the grandmother to walk through the uneven and muddy paths for nearly an hour, calling out her grandchildren’s names in the hope that someone in the 72,000 person camp would hear and help.

 She finally spotted grandson Humzah.
-Humzah had been just four when his mother had taken him from Australia.
+Humzah had been just 4-years-old when his mother had taken him from Australia.
 Humzah was then able to guide Karen to the family’s tent.

 After five years, Karen Nettleton holds her grandchildren once more. #4Corners pic.twitter.com/8BlXtTZyDt